-What is perhaps remarkable is that perceptions in the two countries are so similar.
+What is perhaps remarkable is that perceptions in the three countries are so similar.
 In England a majority of the population picked out 35 of the 54 items (applying to adults) as necessary.
 In Scotland the total was 34 - and all of these fell within the English list.
 In only one case, "a roast joint or the vegetarian equivalent weekly," was there a difference among the items reaching the 50 per cent threshold , falling short in Scotland (42 per cent) compared with England (58 per cent).
+But this example of a necessity was picked out by a much higher proportion of Welsh respondents than of respondents in the other countries.